 Write the gross residential rental income from the portfolio and/or individual property in Box 10A.

 Box 10B Net bright-line profit

-The bright-line property rule needs to be considered when none of the other land sale rules at Question 12 apply to the disposal of the property.
+The bright-line test needs to be considered when none of the other land taxing rules at Question 12 apply to the disposal of the property.